MP condemns ITV over decision to turn murder plot into ‘stupid’ drama

 “Can I just say, I am also very concerned, and a friend of mine was the person that undertook those threats.

-The ITV drama centred on informant Robbie Mullen, his handler at Hnh Matthew Collins, and how the organisation infiltrated banned far-right terror group National Action (NA) and prevented the attack on Ms Cooper in 2017.
+The ITV drama centred on informant Robbie Mullen, his handler at Hnh, Matthew Collins – played by Stephen Graham – and how the organisation infiltrated banned far-right terror group National Action (NA) and prevented the attack on Ms Cooper in 2017.

 Mr Mullen, a former member of NA, spent a prolonged time undercover as a mole for Hnh.